 - 1 cup warm water

-- ยฝ cup condensed milk room temperature; see note
+- ½ cup condensed milk at room temperature (see note)

-- 2 tablespoons neutral oil or melted butter
+- 2 tablespoons neutral oil sub: melted butter

 For the filling

-- ยฝ cup salted or unsalted butter softened
+- ½ cup salted or unsalted butter softened at room temperature

 - 1 teaspoon vanilla extract optional